| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Number of students born in August = 7
+- The number of students born in the month of August = 6.

 The probability that a student of the class was born in August.